campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 The script version can be obtained by pressing JAWSKey+CTRL+V (twice quickly to display it in the virtual viewer), and also appears in JAWS hot key help.

-The URL for accessing the Audacity Guide for JAWS users can be modified by editing the config file.
-To do this, edit audacity.jsi (by default in the personal Settings folder in the folder containing the scripts) with a text editor such as Notepad or JAWS Script Manager.
-Change or add a line in the Settings section that starts with "JAWSGuideLink=".
-The URL should follow the = sign.
-If Audacity has run since JAWS was started, you will need to restart JAWS for the changes to take affect.
+The URL for accessing the Audacity Guide for JAWS users can be modified via the script by pressing Control+Shift+j.
+This opens a dialog with an edit box containing the URL.
+Update or replace it and press OK.

 To install:
 Place the installer in a folder on your machine.